ertheosiswadi/laughing-broccoli/DOC.md

 Hello good people!
 The following is a step-by-step walkthrough on how to make my life easier

+## Table of Contents
+1. Prepping your kitchen
+2. Cooking your broccoli (In Progress)
+3. Plating your broccoli (In Progress &#8594; Code Review)
 ## Resources
 1. [Jira](https://ucla-ccle.atlassian.net/secure/RapidBoard.jspa?rapidView=1&projectKey=CCLE)
 2. [Developer Subgroup](https://ccle.ucla.edu/course/view/CCLE_Subgroups?section=2)